Queen's Theatre, Singapore: History

 In earlier 1980s, the movie business kept going down due to the stiff competition from TV and videotapes.
 The cinema attendance had been dropping steadily from a peak of 46,054,000 in 1979 to a low of 35,781,000 last year.
 Many closed cinemas like Hoover, was turned into a theatre for “live” entertainment and musical variety shows.

 In 1982, the theatre was closed.
 After the theatre closed, a church planned to convert the theatre as their venue.

-In 2000, a condominium, GrandLink Square, was built on the site of the Queen's Theatre.
+In 2000, a condominium, Grandlink Square, was built on the site of the Queen's Theatre.
 The front facade of the theatre was kept and become part of the facades of the GrandLink Square.
-The facade now is under the conservation area of Urban Redevelopment Authority.
+The façade now is under the conservation area of Urban Redevelopment Authority.